rockettheme/docs/Docs/wordpress/themes/reaction/INDEX.md

 * WordPress 3.2+, 4.0+
 * Gantry Framework

->> NOTE: Gantry v1.30+ is required for Reaction to work correctly.
+>> NOTE: An updated version of the Gantry 4 Framework is required for Reaction to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].

 Key Features
 -----